Colonial architecture in Surabaya

 Cosman Citroen designed a city hall in 1916 and planned the area of Ketabang.
 Museum Bank Indonesia, Surabaya is located in the former Bank of Java branch building.
-The House of Sampoerna i s a museum devoted to the history of clove cigarette (kretek) manufacturing in Indonesia and is housed in a Dutch colonial building (originally an orphanage) dating to 1864.
+The House of Sampoerna is a museum devoted to the history of clove cigarette (kretek) manufacturing in Indonesia and is housed in a Dutch colonial building (originally an orphanage) dating to 1864.

+For many years after Indonesia became independent, the colonial buildings in the Old City were ignored.
+By the mid-2020s, however, that neighbourhood had come to be seen as key to boosting the city's economy by attracting tourists.
+In July 2024, the city formally launched a revitalised Old City, and within a few months city officials were pleased with the outcome of the revitalisation.

+Even though a majority of Surabayans have negative views about the Dutch colonial era, they do admire the old buildings the colonists left behind.
+Volunteers have turned out in droves to clean up the Old City, and young Indonesians now flock to the area for the cultural experience, or to take the perfect Instagram photo.